OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis

-Depending on your iOS version a WebView object can be implemented using UIWebView (for iOS versions 7.1.2 and older)<sup>[1]</sup> or WKWebView (for iOS in version 8.0 and later)<sup>[2]</sup>.
+Depending on your iOS version a WebView object can be implemented using [UIWebView](https://developer.apple.com/reference/uikit/uiwebview "UIWebView reference documentation") (for iOS versions 7.1.2 and older) or [WKWebView](https://developer.apple.com/reference/webkit/wkwebview "WKWebView reference documentation") (for iOS in version 8.0 and later).
 WKWebView is recommended to be used.

 The WKWebView object allows for JavaScript execution by default.
 That may raise a serious risk of running arbitrary code on user's device via WebView object.
 If your WebView does not require executing JavaScript as it's just display a static web page, you should definitely disable it.
-You can do it using preferences of an object WKPreferences<sup>[3]</sup>, like in the following example:
+You can do it using preferences of an object [WKPreferences](https://developer.apple.com/reference/webkit/wkpreferences#//apple_ref/occ/instp/WKPreferences/javaScriptEnabled "WKPreferences"), like in the following example:

 ```
 #import "ViewController.h"